 The Common Kindergarten Entry Screener (704 KAR 5:070) is aligned with Kentucky's School Readiness Definition and the Kentucky Early Childhood Standards.

-At their August 2020 meeting, the Kentucky Board of Education (KBE) will discuss a waiver on the timeframe for administration and reporting window requirements set forth in 704 KAR 5:070, Common kindergarten entry screener, for the 2020-2021 school year.
+At its Aug.
+6 meeting, the Kentucky Board of Education (KBE) approved a waiver of the Kindergarten Screen administration and reporting windows as set forth in 704 KAR 5:070.

 Training and Resources